Exterior Angle Theorem

 Prerequisites: angle-sum-proof · Difficulty: beginner

-The exterior angle theorem states that an exterior angle of a triangle equals the sum of the two non-adjacent interior angles:
+An exterior angle of a triangle equals the sum of the two non-adjacent interior angles:

 Step 1: Extend a Side